wso2/docs-is/en/docs/deploy/user-management-related-tables.md

 ## UM_PROFILE_CONFIG

-This table is not being used in the Identity Server latest version.
+This table is not being used in the latest version of WSO2 Identity Server.
 Following are the columns in the table.

 -   `UM_ID`